soniasol/FreEM-SemiD-norm/README.md

 ## Scripts

-See the folder [scripts](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/scripts) for our scripts and a README.md with the steps we followed to train and test our model.
+See the [scripts](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/scripts) folder for all scripts used in this project, along with a `README.md` that outlines the steps followed to train and evaluate the model.

 ## Results

-See the folder [results](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/results) for our results.
+Final evaluation results are available in the [results](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/results) folder.